whitson+ - PNR DCA Certification

 - Go to the Analytical RTA module in the navigation panel.

-- In the Pressure Normalized Rate plot (bottom left), add the unit slope as shown in the GIF.
+- In the Pressure Normalized Rate plot (bottom left), add a unit slope line (as shown in the GIF) and align it with the latest portion of the production history.
+The unit slope indicates the onset of the boundary-dominated flow regime.

 - Use the Lasso tool to highlight the Boundary Dominated Flow (BDF) region.